better-internet/radworks-docs/docs/understanding-radicle/faq.md

 backup of your repositories.
 Maintaining a mirror of a project on Radicle is as simple as pushing to another remote.

-To create a mirror, follow the [getting started](getting-started.md) guide using your existing repository, which will initiatize your project and push the code to the Radicle network.
+To create a mirror, follow the [GitHub migration guide](migrate-github-radicle.mdx) using your existing repository, which will initialize your project and push the code to the Radicle network.
 To synchronize state between your GitHub and Radicle versions, run `rad push` on the `main`/`master` branch after every change.

 ## Can I replace GitHub with Radicle?
 If you want!
 While our Beta release will have only the basic collaboration features